-Lesbian, gay, bisexual, transgender, and queer-identifying (LGBTQ+) people are one such minority population that has faced historic discrimination in virtually every aspect of their lives, and which have only very recently been recognized by some jurisdictions as people who warrant equal protection of the laws.
+Lesbian, gay, bisexual, transgender, and queer-identifying (LGBTQ+) people are minorities who have faced historic discrimination in virtually every aspect of their lives, and who have only very recently been recognized by some jurisdictions as people who warrant equal protection of the laws.
 Without question, LGBTQ+ people are now more accepted throughout society than in any time in history.
-Corporations and Congressional Representatives fly Pride flags at their offices and sponsor LGBTQ+ organizational events, an increasing number of school districts are enacting genderneutral and gender-inclusive restroom policies, and marriage equality is the law of the land.
+Corporations and Congressional Representatives fly Pride flags at their offices and sponsor LGBTQ+ organizational events, an increasing number of school districts are enacting gender-neutral and gender-inclusive restroom policies, sexual orientation and gender identity have been ruled to be covered under Title VII of the federal Civil Rights Act of 1964, and marriage equality is the law of the land.

 Yet this rosy picture is only part of the reality.
 Everyday rights that most people take for granted remain perilously insecure for LGBTQ+ people, particularly those outside of major urban centers.
-The right to marriage equality is still under attack in 2019 by those who seek to overturn it and who advocate for LGBTQ+ exceptions to the rights that have traditionally come with marriage.
-As of April 2019, LGBTQ+ people still have no nationwide federal protections against workplace discrimination, 26 states still lack a statewide ban on sexual orientation and gender identity workplace discrimination, and an additional state protects only LGB people and not transgender people from discrimination in the workplace.
-The rights of LGBTQ+ people to access places of public accommodation and service providers - including educational institutions, as well as restaurants, medical facilities, and more - are likewise not comprehensive and secure, and are threatened in the courts in a number of jurisdictions.
-LGBTQ+ people's right to parent is similarly threatened on a regular basis in the courts and through legislative and regulatory efforts, and organizations that ban LGBTQ+ people from adopting or fostering still receive government funding in some jurisdictions.
-Transgender people in particular have been subjected to repeated legislative, judicial, and ballot-box attacks in states across the country as well as in the federal government over the past few years, as those who oppose their receiving equal treatment under the laws push back against the progress that has been made as American society overall has become more inclusive and accepting.
-Moreover, LGBTQ+ people with intersectional minority identities - such as LGBTQ+ people of color, those with disabilities, those who are immigrants, and those living with HIV - are particularly vulnerable.1
+The right to marriage equality is still under attack in 2020 by those who seek to overturn it and who advocate for LGBTQ+ exceptions to the rights that have traditionally come with marriage.
+As of October 2020, 26 states still lack a statewide ban on sexual orientation and gender identity workplace discrimination, and an additional state protects only LGB people and not transgender people from discrimination in the workplace.
+The rights of LGBTQ+ people to access places of public accommodation and service providers - including educational institutions, as well as restaurants, medical facilities, and more -- are likewise not comprehensive and secure, and are threatened in the courts in a number of jurisdictions.
+LGBTQ+ people's relationships and right to parent are similarly threatened on a regular basis in the courts and through legislative and regulatory efforts, and organizations that ban LGBTQ+ people from adopting or fostering still receive government funding in some jurisdictions.
+Transgender and non-binary/gender non-conforming people in particular have been subjected to repeated legislative, judicial, and ballot-box attacks in states across the country as well as in the federal government over the past few years, as those who oppose their receiving equal treatment under the laws push back against the progress that has been made as American society overall becomes more inclusive and accepting.
+Moreover, LGBTQ+ people with intersectional minority identities - such as LGBTQ+ people of color, those with disabilities, those who are immigrants, and those living with HIV - are particularly vulnerable.

 Law schools have a critical role to play in ensuring that all LGBTQ+ people are safe, that they are not subjected to discrimination, and that they are able to thrive in American society.
 Schools can readily impart these goals through their curriculum and by supporting student advocacy efforts to help normalize the vision of full equality in the legal system.
-Yet equally importantly, law schools also can convey the importance of LGBTQ+ inclusion by signaling throughout every aspect of the law school environment that LGBTQ+ people are seen and valued and supported for who they are, with full respect for the identities they bring to their legal education experience.
+Equally importantly, law schools also can convey the importance of LGBTQ+ inclusion by signaling throughout every aspect of the law school environment that LGBTQ+ people are seen and valued and supported for who they are, with full respect for the identities they bring to their legal education experience.
 Law schools have the power to bring LGBTQ+ people into their institution through a welcoming and inclusive admissions process, to ensure their safety and well-being at school through a registration process that shares appropriate names and pronouns with faculty and by incorporating inclusive restroom policies, to hire LGBTQ+ faculty and respect their identities and family needs, and to help LGBTQ+ students gain jobs where they will be treated fairly and respected.